-Note: Variables in sub-workspaces are accessible with the dot-notation, e.g. the Full variable in the Sensor workspace is accessed with Sensor.Full.
-You can write Sensor.Full in the body of the CIP macro step too since JGrafchart uses lexical scoping and automatically looks in the enclosing workspace if there is no match locally.
+Note: Variables in subworkspaces are accessible with the dot-notation, e.g. the variable Full in the Sensor workspace is accessed with Sensor.Full.
+You can write Sensor.Full in the body of the CIP macro step too since JGrafchart uses lexical scoping and automatically looks in the enclosing workspace if there is no local match. \diamond